- Relationship rights

 You have a right to education while you are in prison.

-Prisoners do not have a right to smoke except in accordance with rules laid down by the governor with the approval of the Minister for Justice and Equality.
+Prisoners do not have a right to smoke except in accordance with rules laid down by the governor.

 You do not have the right to keep money in prison.
 You are not allowed to keep all the money and property you brought into the prison or were sent to the prison for your use.
 They will be placed in the custody of the governor, who will keep an inventory of them.
 The money will be lodged into an account for your use.

 Social welfare payments

 To qualify for a social welfare payment, you must satisfy the rules for the payment.
 In general, social welfare is not paid while you are in prison because you cannot satisfy one or more of the rules.
 For example, to get Jobseeker’s Allowance, you must be available for work.